maplemavin/docs/theming.md

 EventShortUrl
 :   a short URL for the event

+EventMapUrl
+:   a URL to an embeddable map for the event

 EventLocation
 :   a string constructed based on the information available for the location. if in the USA, it will return "city, state", otherwise it will return "city, state, country"